samsan/T-Dongle-S3-forecaster/README.md

 Built for [T-Dongle-S3](https://github.com/Xinyuan-LilyGO/T-Dongle-S3)

 # ✏️ Setup
-- rename "secrets_example.h" in "secrets.h" and edit it accordingly
+- rename "secrets_example.h" to "secrets.h" and edit it accordingly
-- rename "weatherParamsExample.h" in "weatherParams.h" and edit it accordingly
+- rename "weatherParamsExample.h" to "weatherParams.h" and edit it accordingly

 # ⚠️ Warning
 Use TFT_eSPI with version <= 2.0.14 as wrote [here](https://github.com/Xinyuan-LilyGO/T-Dongle-S3)